learnbyexample/Ruby_Scripting/chapters/Control_structures.md

 => 9
 ```

+* blocks create a new scope
-* the block arguments defined within `||` won't affect variable of same name in the given scope
+* the block arguments defined within `||` won't affect variable of same name in the outer scope
     * they are similar to argument names used while defining a method
     * block here means both `{}` and `do..end` forms